INFORMATION AND COMMUNICATION TECHNOLOGY AND EDUCATION

 Computers are general purpose creation, storage and distribution systems.
 They have become part and design of our contemporary culture coexisting alongside television, radio, video and computer games.
 In addition the Internet and e-mail provide resources and communication opportunities for schools to use and develop.
 Communication in our culture and society is becoming increasingly visual.
 Our role therefore is not simply to facilitate the development of skills in art and design but to provide a context for assisting pupils to construct meaning from this array of visual information.
 In other words teachers and parents share a responsibility to teach the next generation how to use ICT purposefully in their learning.

 Using computers is fun, but ICT is also a challenge to understand the wide range of applications available.
 ICT is therefore essential that we teach children basic skills in using and managing the computer environment and creatively explore the range of computer software tools in order to gain an understanding of its strengths in much the same way as we teach using traditional tools and media.
 This will enable them to choose the most appropriate tools in the future.
+Using Information Communication Technology in art and design and design is a new area of experience for both pupils and teachers.
+ICT provides children with access to a wide range of processes and tools that until recently were only available to professionals working in the design and film industries.

 In art and design education the use of computers, scanners, digital cameras, printers and the Internet is challenging us to rethink the ways in which we develop pupil's creativity.
 ICT blurs the boundary between traditional art and design forms providing opportunities to express ideas in many different ways.
 In teaching art and design and design we need to consider how ICT might be used alongside and or integrated with art and design practice and how to develop this new medium in a way that develops and extends visual understanding.